Are you looking for a career with the Department of Transportation? If so, we are looking for you to join our team! Read below & apply today!

 About Us: As one of Connecticut’s largest State agencies, DOT employs approximately 3,000 individuals statewide in five distinct bureaus.
 It is our mission to provide a safe, accessible and efficient multimodal transportation network that improves the quality of life and promotes economic vitality for the State and the region.
 We have a significant transportation infrastructure system that is essential to maintaining mobility for Connecticut residents and businesses and supporting economic and community development while preserving environmental and cultural resources.
 The Department of Transportation is committed to cultivating a diverse staff that is representative of the communities we serve.
 Applications from individuals having diverse backgrounds and life experiences are strongly encouraged.

-What We Can Offer You: The DOT offers a competitive starting salary, excellent State benefits package including health/dental insurance, generous paid time off, retirement plan options, alternate work schedule options, telework opportunities, professional development and tuition reimbursement, and a culture that encourages work-life balance.
+What We Can Offer You: Competitive starting salary, excellent State benefits package including health and dental insurance, generous paid time off, retirement plan options, alternate work schedule options, telework opportunities, professional development and tuition reimbursement, and a culture that promotes work-life balance!

 - Candidates who are offered and accept a position with the State of Connecticut are bound by the State Code of Ethics for Public Officials and State Employees which is available at www.ct.gov/ethics.

-- Due to the large volume of applications received, we are unable to provide confirmation of receipt or status during the recruitment process.
+Due to the large volume of applications received, we are unable to provide confirmation of receipt or status during the recruitment process.
 Updates will be available through your JobAps portal account.
 Should you have any questions pertaining to this recruitment, please contact Hayley Newhouse at firstname.lastname@example.org or 860-986-6918.

 PURPOSE OF JOB CLASS (NATURE OF WORK)